Ammly/akan/README.md

-# AKAN NAMES
+# Akan Name

-## project description
+## Project description

+This webpage will generate your Akan name, given the date of birth and gender.

 Akan names is a tradition of naming children by the people of Akan clan in Ghana.
 They pick the children depending on the day of the week they were born.
-   This webpage will generate your Akan name, given the date of birth and gender.

 ## installing